abergues/SalsaApp/README.md

 1. Given a video: obtain the annotations at different levels (words or sentences)
 1. Given a seed movement: generate words or sentences that can continue the dance in autonomus way

+## Tasks related to the statement of the problem

+1. Data that we have
+2. Methods
+3. Output of the program

 ## Tasks having to do with the project building

   1. Git repo.